MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 Estimated Time: **60 minutes**

+### Preparation Steps

+1. Ensure that you have cloned the **20486D** directory from GitHub.
+It contains the code segments for this course's labs and demos. (**https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles**).

 ### Exercise 1: Adding Entity Framework Core

 #### Scenario

 In this exercise, you will:

-- Add a Cupcake model, and a Bakery model.
+- Add a Cupcake model and a Bakery model.
 - Add a CupcakeContext class.
 - Set CupcakeContext as an In Memory database.
 - Add a Dbinitializer class and populate the database.